UPDATE 1-UK Stocks-Factors to watch on June 19

 (Adds futures, company news items)

-June 19 Britain's FTSE 100 index is seen opening up 46 points on Monday, according to financial bookmakers, with futures up 0.8 percent ahead of the cash market open.
+June 19 (Reuters) - Britain's FTSE 100 index is seen opening up 46 points on Monday, according to financial bookmakers, with futures up 0.8 percent ahead of the cash market open.

 * BRITAIN-SECURITY: A van ploughed into worshippers leaving a London mosque on Monday, killing at least one person and injuring 10 others in what witnesses said was a deliberate attack on Muslims.
 British Prime Minister Theresa May said the incident was being treated by police as a potential terrorist attack.